stalwartlabs/website/docs/smtp/authentication/dkim/sign.md

 $ openssl rsa -in private.key -pubout -outform der 2>/dev/null | openssl base64 -A
 ```

 This will output the public key encoded in `base64`.
-The next step is to add a TXT record to your DNS zone file with the following format:
+The next step is to add a TXT record to your DNS zone file with the following format.
+For example, to publish an RSA key:

 ```txt
 v=DKIM1; k=rsa; p=PUBLIC_KEY
 ```

-For example, if your domain is `example.org`, your selector is `default` and your public key is `ABCDEFG` (your actual key will be much longer than this), the DNS TXT record would look like this:
+For example, if your domain is `example.org`, your selector is `default` and your RSA public key is `ABCDEFG` (your actual key will be much longer than this), the DNS TXT record would look like this:

 ```txt
 default._domainkey.example.org.
 IN TXT "v=DKIM1; k=rsa; p=ABCDEFG"